programming-notes/active-record-intro-inserting-records-challenge/README.md

 Active Record provides the same interface for instantiating new objects that we're used to using with our plain Ruby classes:  we call `.new` on our class and pass in a hash of attribute values.
 In Figure 4, we're creating a new instance of the `Dog` class and assigning its name attribute the value `"Bear"`.
 The attributes that we didn't specify have been set to `nil`, as we might expect.
 Notice, the value of the `id` attribute; it is also `nil`.

-In our plain Ruby classes, each of the keys in the hash we pass in probably maps to an instance variable that we want to set in our `#initialize` method.
+In our plain Ruby classes, each of the keys in the hash we pass in maps to an instance variable that we want to set in our `#initialize` method.
 A similar thing happens here.
 In the case of Figure 4, we end up with a dog object with the name `"Bear"`.
 But there is a catch.

 ```ruby
 Dog.new(color: "brown")